 My grandson is 11 years old; he sustained a TBI when he was 6.
-He can't walk or talk.
-Lately, he gets very angry for no apparent reason and is physically abusive toward his family — pinching, kicking, and hair pulling.
-Maybe some of this behavior can be attributed to puberty, but what would be the best way to deal it, knowing that he had a TBI?
-And why is this behavior surfacing now, five years after his injury.
+Lately, he gets very angry for no apparent reason and is physically abusive — pinching and kicking, and hair pulling.
+Maybe some of this behavior can be attributed to puberty, but what would be the best way to deal with it?
+Why is this behavior surfacing now, five years after his injury?

 Your questions reveal a great deal of concern, work, and interest in supporting your grandson.
 It sounds as if you are dealing with a dilemma that many people face as they work to help a young loved one live a happy life after a serious TBI.

 When I hear about very significant behavior problems that appear to show up “out of the blue” and for no apparent reason, I think of them as a “red flag” that the child is waving.
 This red flag is a sign that there is a mismatch between the child’s needs and capabilities and what his environment offers in terms of opportunities to do things that are meaningful, fun, and interesting to him while simultaneously providing enough support, scaffolding, and direction to compensate for his disabilities.
 We can wonder what function this misbehavior is serving — what is he trying to tell us?
 Perhaps he’s trying to get people to stay with him, rather than heading off to pursue their own interests, and his pinching, kicking, and hair-pulling keeps them engaged with him.
 Obviously, this kind of strategy does not work well for the child in the long run, but it may be the best that he can do at the current time.